Thought Leadership Studio Blog Posts:

 I understand NLP has its critics and that is true for anything that presents a strong challenge to established paradigms.
-When entrenched followers who have staked their lives and careers on a model experience it suddenly getting undermined by a disruptive new technology, they tend to feel threatened and react.
+When entrenched followers who have staked their lives and careers on a model experience it getting undermined by a disruptive technology, they tend to react.
 I try not to hold it against them.
-As a disrupter in another field said when asked how he stays calm given the attacks on his revolutionary findings (and I paraphrase), "They are just playing their parts in the system.
+A disrupter in another field was asked how he stays calm given the attacks on his revolutionary findings.
+He answered (and I paraphrase), "They are just playing their parts in the system.
 This is what happens when paradigms are changing."
-I have yet to see a valid critique of NLP (when taught or practiced by someone credible) from a party who both understands it fully and also doesn't have something to lose by its success.
+I have yet to see a relevant, valid criticism of NLP (when taught or practiced by someone credible) from a party who both understands it fully and also doesn't have something to lose by its success.

-There are many people who feel their fields or models threatened by NLP, though, and their primary criticisms of "it doesn't work" and "it is dangerously manipulative" (hmmm) aren't hard to find on the internet.
+There are people who feel their models threatened by NLP, though, and their criticisms of "it doesn't work" and "it is dangerously manipulative" (hmmm) aren't hard to find on the internet.
 I hope they don't dissuade you from investigating it deeply enough to make your own firsthand judgment.
 I am very glad they didn't stop me.

 Bandler in particular challenged the fields of Psychology and Psychiatry for going in (what he called) "the wrong direction" as they were focused on studying people with problems then labeling them with their definitions of dysfunctions.
 He pointed out that studying problems only teaches you to replicate the problems and you should instead study high achievers - as well as people who have overcome those problems - in order to decipher what they are doing that is different.
 He also challenged the hourly session model as creating financial incentive for keeping people under care rather than helping them change quickly, as NLP quickly proved it can do.